 We also had a Grand Opening for our South Apex location in the summer of 2022.
 It has a state of the art rigging system and is one of the only ninja gyms with a hydraulic warped wall.

 Here’s a video from 2021 that tells you more about Rock Solid!

 No, our prices are different at South Apex, Fuquay, and Clayton because of differences in overhead.

 Waivers cover either location, but passes/plans don’t.
 We encourage regular customers to choose their “home gym” and visit another location occasionally.

 Not in any official capacity.

 American Ninja Warrior and American Ninja Warrior Junior are reality TV shows and are the property of NBC Universal.
 You have to apply to get on and train to succeed.
-Several members of our staff and guest trainers and competition participants have participated on these shows.
+Several members of our staff and competition participants have participated on these shows.

 “American Ninja Warrior” is a trademark of Tokyo Broadcasting System Television, Inc. We assume NBC, Universal and others have worked out a deal with them to use it.
 We didn’t.

 Though the show is a “Reality TV” show, it inspired a sport that has a life of its own, completely independent from the show.

 Many of our obstacles are similar to those seen on the shows, but we have a lot more obstacles and we have soft blue pads instead of blue lighted pools if you fall.